chaulagainrupan1/Facial-recognition/README.md

 # Facial-recognition
-Facial recognition using opencv eigenface algorithm in C++
+Facial recognition using opencv fisherface algorithm in C++